 mail: thom at thomblum dot com

 |Thom Blum (b.
 1954, Columbus, Ohio USA) has been composing electroacoustic and computer music since 1973.
-He is primarily self-taught but counts as his earliest mentors and influencers Curtis Roads, James Tenney, Earl Howard, and Ingram Marshall, all of whom he met while studying composition and classical guitar at California Institute of the Arts in 1972.
-He has lived in San Francisco, California since 1978 and composes out of his studio, On Premises.
+He is primarily self-taught but counts as his earliest mentors Curtis Roads, James Tenney, Earl Howard, and Ingram Marshall, all of whom he met while studying composition and classical guitar at California Institute of the Arts in 1972.
+He has lived in San Francisco, California since 1978 and composes out of his studio In Situ.

 He is co-founder of The International Computer Music Association (1978), served as Associate Editor of the M.I.T.
 Press Journals Computer Music Journal (1987-1996), and is a member of the seven person San Francisco Tape Music Collective (2000-present).

 His most recent musical activities include his 2020-21 release of “Collections”, a digital four album set available on the sfSound label, and the completion of a 2022 electroacoustic suite titled Three Improvisitions.
 He also presented invited talks about his music at CREATE, of the University of California, Santa Barbara, and at Art-talk Salon.
 And, as Artist in Residence at the Prelinger Library, he created, installed, and composed scores for a twelve-channel sound system that reflects and interacts with the Library’s space, its contents and the visitors in the stacks.